Fenugreek: benefits, dosage, contraindications

 Posologie

-Hypoglycaemic effect of fenugreek seeds in non-insulin dependent diabetic subjects.
+Hypoglycemic effect of fenugreek seeds in non-insulin-dependent diabetic subjects.

 Galactomannans are the most effective soluble dietary fibers in type 2 diabetes: a systematic review and network meta-analysis